The gentle spirit of an upper class lady is enjoying the hotel.

 The apparition of the “Beautiful Stranger” has been seen walking along the hallway that has views of the ocean.
 She seems to be enjoying the view and the beauty of the hotel.

-The Hotel’s Gift shop – that may have been the pharmacy back in 1892.
+The Hotel’s Gift shop – possibly the pharmacy back in 1892.

-Guests who visit and employees who work here have seen items for sale fly off the shelves, but always land safely on the floor.
-Perhaps she is a little frustrated that she can’t see the items she wants and shows her frustration, but is too polite to break anything, so she controls her frustration.
+Guests who visit and employees who work here have seen items fly off the shelves, but always land safely on the floor.
+Perhaps she is frustrated that she can’t find the items she wants, but is too polite to break anything.
 Or, perhaps she needs some chuckles by surprising the living.

 Sharing Her Room